Developing your lone worker policy

-Following on from your risk assessment, you will need to produce a lone work policy.
-A lone working policy is a guide that will set out your companies’ rules on working alone and help your employees to understand the risks of their role.
+Following on from your risk assessment, you will need to produce a safety policy for your lone workers.
+A lone working safety policy is a guide that will set out your companies’ rules on working alone and help your employees to understand the risks of their role.
 It should also provide them with practical advice and instruction on how to safely work alone.

 What to include in your working alone safety policy